Don’t standby on wasted energy! Conduct an Energy Audit!

 - What is the difference between different energy types such as renewable or non-renewable sources?
 Which type has a higher negative environmental impact?

-How to Conduct an Energy Audit
+Take Action: How to LAUNCH an Energy Audit

 Follow the steps below to set up a successful Energy Audit at your school!
 Need help?
 Contact us!